2011 Omani protests: Muscat protests

 About 200 protesters marched on 17 January demanding salary increases and lower costs of living.
 The protest surprised international observers, who have viewed Oman as a "politically stable and sleepy country."
 Renewed protests termed as the Green March, occurred on 18 February, inspired by the serious unrest in fellow Persian Gulf state Bahrain.
-350 people marched, demanding an end to corruption and better distribution of oil revenue.
+350 people took part in the march, demanding an end to corruption and better distribution of oil revenue.
 The protesters also carried signs with slogans of support for the Sultan.
-Police did not intervene in the gathering, the petition calling for the reforms will be handed to Oman's Sultan Qaboos.
+Police did not intervene in the gathering, and later after the protest took place, Sayyid Ali bin Hamoud bin Ali Al Busaidi, minister of the Diwan of Royal Court, announced that he had handed over the petition calling for reforms submitted by those who participated in the Green March to Sultan Qaboos bin Said.

 On 1 March, about 50 protesters held a sit-in as well outside the Consultative Assembly to demand political reform and an end to corruption.
 The group later grew to over 400 people.
 Protesters also continued to demand the Consultative Assembly be turned into a "real parliament."
 The protests were reported to be "peaceful, well-organised and very disciplined."
 Tents had been set up with separate accommodations for men and women.
 Placards with protest slogans had also been translated into English, French and German for the international media.

 On 2 April, dozens of protesters staged a sit-in in Muscat, outside the chief prosecutor's office, to demand probes into alleged state abuses after clashes with security forces a day earlier.